 Attacks like the recent strike on Kaseya have upended how we think about crime.
 Conventionally, attackers strike on a single target, and receive payment from that target.
 Today, attackers are essentially able to, using the supply chain, probe endlessly for small fissures in our digital armor, and strike many victims simultaneously, while collecting untraceable ransoms in an endless variety of cryptocurrencies.

-An expected, COVID-driven dip in automotive sales led to a reallocation in silicon production resources.
-When that dip failed to materialize at the same time as a spike in consumer electronics purchasing, combined with a litany of natural disasters affecting production: the great silicon squeeze was on.
+An expected, a COVID-driven dip in automotive sales led to a reallocation in silicon production resources.
+When that dip failed to materialize at the same time as a spike in consumer electronics purchasing, combined with a litany of natural disasters affecting production, the great silicon squeeze was on.
 This representation is, of course, still greatly simplified from the reality of the situation, which involves thousands of companies, millions of workers, and impacts practically every person on this planet.

 With a holistic understanding of multi-factor supply chain risk — how the non-obvious connections and dependencies were poised to amplify this shortage — we could have limited the impact, or strategically allocated resources.
-This problem of understanding exposure and how the supply chain can magnify small disruptions into massive ones, lies at the heart of the ransomware challenge as well.
+This problem of understanding exposure, and how the supply chain can magnify small disruptions into massive ones, lies at the heart of the ransomware challenge as well.
 If we are to have a hope of preventing supply chain-based cyberattacks, understanding their potential impact, and mitigating the proliferated “fan-out” damage when they occur, we need to understand the entire picture.

 The Supply Chain Challenge

 Kaseya is, in many ways, a microcosm of the entire problem.
-MSPs relay on the convenience of tools like Kaseya VSA to easily connect and deploy software across complex ecosystems.
+MSPs rely on the convenience of tools like Kaseya VSA to easily connect and deploy software across complex ecosystems.
 This interconnectivity creates convenience but also magnifies the potential impact of a single attack.
 This is also true of the broader global supply chain, where the closeness created by globalization similarly magnifies the potential impact of any one supply chain disruption.